Pylons/pyramid/docs/narr/urldispatch.rst

 of the traversal :term:`root factory`.
 Often the root factory will insert an object into the WSGI environment that performs some cleanup when its ``__del__`` method is called.
-When URL dispatch is used, however, no root factory is required, so sometimes that option is not open to you.
+When URL dispatch is used, however, no special root factory is required, so sometimes that option is not open to you.

 Instead of putting this cleanup logic in the root factory, however, you can cause a subscriber to be fired when a new request is detected;